-While this may be a great technical description, you’re likely no clearer about what an RIA is and what they do than you were before reading that definition.
+While this may be a great technical description, you’re likely no clearer about what an RIA is and what they do than before reading that definition.

-The most straightforward area is registration, so let’s start there.
+The most specific area is registration, so let’s start there.
 What does it mean to be registered?
 The investment adviser requirements have many rules and just as many exceptions to these rules.

-Still, to register with the SEC, RIAs need to have $100 million in assets under management (AUM), or they need to be the adviser to a mutual fund.
-If the adviser has between $25 million and $100 million in AUM, the adviser will register at the state level instead.
+Still, to register with the SEC, RIAs need to have 100 million in assets under management (AUM) or be the adviser to a mutual fund.
+If the adviser has between 25 million and $100 million in AUM, the adviser will register at the state level instead.
 When an adviser is ready to register with the SEC, it will file a Form ADV.
 The adviser then remains registered by filing an ADV update each year.

 The role of an investment adviser is to manage client accounts.
-Even if you work with an investment adviser, the securities in your portfolio will still be held by a broker-dealer.
-The investment adviser then acts as an intermediary between the customer and the broker-dealer - directing the broker-dealer to buy or sell specific securities.
+Even if you work with an investment adviser, a broker-dealer will still hold the securities in your portfolio.
+The investment adviser then acts as an intermediary between the customer and the broker-dealer – directing the broker-dealer to buy or sell specific securities.

-If the broker-dealer is the one making the trades, whether you have an investment adviser or not, then why would you need an investment adviser?
-Though you can certainly work with a broker, RIAs are different from brokers because they are fiduciaries and compensated differently.
+If the broker-dealer makes the trades, whether you have an investment adviser or not, then why would you need an investment adviser?
+Though you can work with a broker, RIAs are different from brokers because they are fiduciaries and are compensated differently.
 Here’s what those two terms mean and why it matters.

-The reason the RIA compensation structure is so important is that it differs quite a bit from how others in the industry are compensated.
+The RIA compensation structure is so important because it differs quite a bit from how others in the industry are compensated.

-You may have also heard of a third kind of compensation offered by a fee-based investment adviser.
-This is typically offered by advisers who are dually registered as both RIAs and broker-dealers.
-The term fee-based sounds an awful lot like fee-only, but these two terms mean very different things.
-Fee-based advisers charge a management fee, but they can also charge flat fees, hourly fees, and performance-based fees.
+You may have also heard of the third kind of compensation offered by a fee-based investment adviser.
+Dually registered advisers typically provide this as both RIAs and broker-dealers.
+The term fee-based sounds like fee-only, but these two terms mean very different things.
+Fee-based advisers charge a management fee, but they can also charge flat, hourly, and performance-based fees.
 Fee-based advisers can also receive compensation through brokerage commissions, insurance commissions, and the sale of certain mutual funds.
-Essentially, a fee-based adviser can charge fees like both a fee-only adviser and a broker-dealer.
+Essentially, a fee-based adviser can charge fees like a fee-only adviser and a broker-dealer.

 While the commission-based or fee-based compensation models have the potential for more conflicts of interest, working with these individuals can have other benefits.
 For example, brokers often can offer more products than an RIA.

-It’s worth noting that while brokers and fee-based advisers can charge many different types of fees, that doesn’t mean they will charge all these fees.
+It’s worth noting that while brokers and fee-based advisers can charge many different fees, that doesn’t mean they will assess all these fees.
 Whoever you choose to work with, it’s essential to know all of the fee details.

 The other major defining characteristic of an RIA is that an RIA is a fiduciary.
-A fiduciary has to act in the best interest of the client, and the investment advice a fiduciary provides must be in the best interest of the client.
-This means an RIA cannot put his or her best interest above that of the client.
+A fiduciary has to act in the client’s best interest, and the investment advice a fiduciary provides must be in the best interest of the client.
+This means an RIA cannot put their best interest above the clients.

 Not everyone providing investment advice is a fiduciary.
 The alternative to fiduciary duty is the suitability standard, which brokers must abide by.
 The suitability standard requires that brokers make recommendations “consistent with the best interest of the underlying customer”.

-On the surface, these two terms sound similar - so what’s the difference?
+These two terms sound similar on the surface – so what’s the difference?
 An example may help.

 Let’s say you go to your RIA, who is a fiduciary.
-You’re trying to choose between investment A, B, and C. Given your current financial situation, all of the investments could be suitable, but investment A is the best choice for you.
-Your adviser is required to tell you that investment A is best for you.
+You’re trying to choose between investments A, B, and C. Given your current financial situation, all investments could be suitable, but investment A is the best choice for you.
+Your adviser must tell you that investment A is best for you.
 It is your adviser’s fiduciary duty.